Vyral/brett-jennings/_posts/2022-06-13-ive-got-news-to-share.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: /uploads/bryan-holmes-yt.jpg
-youtube_code: w6PpwgbJgU0
+youtube_code: qKNz9TnBkY0
 hidden: true
 ---
 {% include youtube.html %}

 I have some very exciting news to share today.
 I’ve decided to partner with Brett Jennings and the Real Estate Experts.
 The systems they have to offer will allow me to help even more families accomplish their real estate goals without compromising on my high level of service.
 I’m very excited about this new beginning.
-To learn more about my partnership with Brett and the team, watch this short video.
+To learn more about my partnership with Brett and the team, watch this short video.&nbsp;